choke06/Verity/README.md

 Verity is an active research project exploring how source credibility can be inferred solely from graph structure.

-Feel free to explore the current contents:
+Feel free to explore the current repo contents:

 - Credibility propagation algorithm + reference implementation
 - Research paper draft with figures